John B. Hollister

-John Baker Hollister (November 7, 1890 – January 4, 1979) was a three-term U.S. Representative from Ohio from 1931 to 1937.
+John Baker Hollister (November 7, 1890 – January 4, 1979) was a three-term U.S. representative from Ohio from 1931 to 1937.

 Biography

 Born in Cincinnati, Hollister attended the local schools and St. Paul's School in Concord, New Hampshire.
-He graduated from Yale University in 1911, and next studied at the University of Munich, Germany for a year.
+He graduated from Yale University in 1911, and next studied at the Ludwig-Maximilians-Universität München, Germany for a year.
 He graduated from Harvard Law School in 1915.
 Hollister was admitted to the bar the same year and began his practice in Cincinnati, Ohio.

 World War I

 On August 15, 1917, he was appointed a first lieutenant in the United States Army and served in France during World War I as captain of Battery B, Forty-sixth Artillery Corps, later being in command of the Third Battalion of his regiment.
 Following the Armistice, he was on detached service with the American Relief Administration under Herbert Hoover in 1919.
 He was assigned to the ARA Baltic Mission as relief administrator in Lithuania until August 1919.